-Why this blog – now?
+Why this blog – now

-I am a 64 year old single Anglo-Australian woman on a re-vitalised journey of self discovery, which began after the passing of my much loved mother early in 2017.
+I am a 64 year old Anglo-Australian woman on a revitalized journey of self discovery, which began after the passing of my much loved mother early in 2017.
 Mum had been my live in companion and I, her carer, for three and a half years prior to her death at age 91.
 Coming to terms with the death of someone you love is hard, however I’ve since discovered that coming to terms with re-emerging life in the aftermath of a death can also be very difficult…

 The Personal is The Political…

 A short time after my mother died I read a book related to the need for changes in the aged care industry, which became part of the catalyst for this blog.
-The book, which I admit was at least 15 years old, mentioned the intolerant and judgemental attitude of a worker in an aged care facility toward an elderly resident who liked to engage in masturbation in the ‘privacy’ of her room.
+The book, admittedly at least 15 years old, mentioned the intolerant and judgemental attitude of a worker in an aged care facility toward an elderly resident who liked to engage in masturbation in the ‘privacy’ of her room.
+The importance of continuing to express sexuality as we age, become residents in nursing homes and/or make our desires and wishes known through “advanced directives” or “living wills” are also vital issues.
 This, and the reports of sexual abuse of the elderly which are reported all too often in the newspapers give me further reasons to write.

 As a woman who is in the process of re-discovering sexual and sensual pleasure in her older years, I feel outraged and challenged by these callous instances.
 I also feel the need to maintain a position of relative anonymity (hence my blogging name Indigo), in order to protect myself from malice and predation.
-Some behaviours are hard to get past, and sexism and ageism are not far below the surface.
+Some behaviours are hard to get past, and sexism and ageism are not far below the surface…